jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Advanced Topics/Functional Programming Constructs.md

 tags: #C-sharp #Programmering #AdvancedTopics #FunctionalProgramming

-## Definition
+> [!tldr] Definition
+> Functional programming constructs in C# allow for a more declarative style of coding.
+These constructs emphasize immutability, higher-order functions, and the use of functions as first-class citizens.

 ---
-Functional programming constructs in C# allow for a more declarative style of coding.
-These constructs emphasize immutability, higher-order functions, and the use of functions as first-class citizens.

 ## Higher-Order Functions
----
 Functions that take other functions as parameters or return them as results.

 ```csharp